paritytech/polkadot-sdk/bridges/modules/messages/README.md

 reuse the same (configurable) type on all chains that are sending messages to the same bridged chain.

-The `pallet_message_lane::Config::LaneMessageVerifier` defines a single callback to verify outbound messages.
+The `pallet_bridge_messages::Config::LaneMessageVerifier` defines a single callback to verify outbound messages.
 The simplest callback may just accept all messages.
 But in this case you'll need to answer many questions first.
 Who will pay for the delivery and confirmation transaction?
 Are we sure that someone will ever deliver this message to the bridged chain?
 Are we sure that we don't bloat our